delaneyj/datastar/code/go/site/static/md/examples/update_store.md

 ## Demo

 <div
-     data-store='{"stuffAlreadyInStore":"this is already in the store"}'
+     data-merge-signals='{"stuffAlreadyInStore":"this is already in the store"}'
 >
      <button
           class="btn btn-success"